My Curriculum Vitae is uploaded to LinkedIn: <https://www.linkedin.com/in/merchantdavid>.

 At the time I joined the Navy, they had the slogan “Join the Navy and see the world”—I forgot that 70 percent of the world is covered by water.
 I saw a lot of water, cruising the Gulf of Mexico, the Atlantic Ocean (including above the arctic circle), Norwegian fjords, and, most often, the Mediterranean Sea.

-Born in the US, almost eight of my first nine years were spent growing up in Germany.
-I have had a few extended (5 weeks or more) stays in Japan.
+Born in America, almost eight of my first nine years were spent growing up in Germany.
+I have had a several extended stays in Japan.
 Other countries I have visited (not just passed through): England, France, Greece, Israel, Italy, Mexico, and Spain.